 What is Backlog?

-Healthy backlog management means tracking not just the total count but the age distribution.
+Some backlog is normal — tickets that arrived today and are being worked on.
+Problematic backlog is aged tickets that have been sitting unresolved for days or weeks, growing faster than your team can clear them.
+Healthy backlog management means tracking the age distribution, not just the total count.
 A backlog of 50 tickets that are all less than 24 hours old is fine.
 A backlog of 50 tickets where 20 are over 3 days old signals a capacity or process problem that needs immediate attention.

 Why Backlog Matters